 - 1. Remove cover, exposing brush assemblies.
 Lift brush from holder for inspection. - 2.
-If brushes are worn less than 1/2" length, remove, install new brushes.
-Use fine sandpaper to "seat in" new brushes to commutator. - 3.
-Check operation of each brush to assure that brush slides freely and does not bind in holder. - 4.
-Replace cover.
+If brushes are worn, remove, install new brushes.
+Use fine sandpaper to "seat in" new brushes to commutator.
+To determine when to replace worn brushes, proceed as follows: - a.
+For motors equipped with brushes having end pigtails and side hooks, replace brush when hook is within 1/16" from bottom of hook slot. - b.
+For motors equipped with brushes having side pigtails only, replace brush when pigtail is within 1/16" from bottom of pigtail slot.